 The Master’s programme adopts the United Nations 2030 Agenda, which calls for cities and human settlements to be inclusive, safe, resilient and sustainable, and for the promotion of peaceful societies and gender equality.

-The aim is to provide training on:
+Purpose of the program is to provide training in:

-- promoting coexistence and combating discrimination; promoting legality and inclusion;
+• promoting coexistence and combating discrimination;

-- urban health and community well-being;
+• urban health and community well-being;

-- offenders, victims and restorative justice;
+• offenders, victims, and restorative justice;

-- emergencies and collective alarms.
+• emergencies and collective alerts.

 Participants will acquire:

-- knowledge of urban and community psychology and social sciences;
+• knowledge of urban and community psychology and social sciences;

-- communication and group management skills for environmental and socio-health emergencies;
+• communication and group management skills for environmental and socio-health emergencies;

 Attendance: